-A: Anyone who wishes to attend either the virtual conference or the in-person conference must be a current member and must be registered for the conference.
+A: Anyone who wishes to attend the virtual conference must be registered for the conference.

 Q: Where are my Zoom links?
-How will I add my session to my calendar?
+How does this conference software work?

-A: All sessions will take place through the ASA conference application provided by OpenWater, which we expect to launch by the end of August.
+All sessions will take place through the ASA conference application provided by OpenWater.
 You will not have a Zoom link to add to your calendar.
 Instead, you will be able to add your session and any others that interest you to your Google, Outlook or iCal calendars, or you can create your own personal schedule by starring your favorite sessions.
 During the conference, you will go to that session's page and click "Join Meeting."
-If it is a session that you are participating in, you will see more specific options to start the meeting or join as a co-host.
 You will need to log in with the same email you registered with to gain access to the conference site.
 Zoom links are not sharable with those not registered for the conference.

 Q: Will panelists be able to upload papers, handouts, or other materials to the virtual conference platform for viewing by the audience?